QuinnArchitect/QuinnArchitect/README.md

 # 🧩 Quinn — The Process Flow Architect

-> “Every process has a story.
-My job is to help it flow.”

----

 ### 🌿 About Quinn
 I start by **listening and reading**.
 Every team already has the details of how they work — in people’s heads, in notes, checklists, guides, and old documents.